-ENERAL ( NERAL COMMENTS ep ID Name / Organisation Summary of Representation Council Response Action(s) Required EFW and in particular a policy on Combined Heat and Power readiness which would maximise the use of waste as an energy resource?
-Information on Defining Residual Mosts Information on Defining Residual Waste There is no logal definition of residual waste but here are 3 recent definitions: There is no legal definition of residual waste but here are 3 recent definitions: 1.
-'Residual Waste' is the definition given to wastes which have been subjected to all reasonably practicable efforts to extract and recover re-usable and recyclable materials -Scottish Parliament briefing. briefing.
+Comments Rep ID Name / Organisation Summary of Representation Council Response EFW and in particular a policy on Combined Heat and Power readiness which would maximise the use of waste as an energy resource?
+Information on Defining Residual Waste There is no legal definition of residual waste but here are 3 recent definitions: 1.
+'Residual Waste' is the definition given to wastes which have been subjected to all reasonably practicable efforts to extract and recover re-usable and recyclable materials -Scottish Parliament briefing.
 2. Mixed residual waste - This is the waste that is left over when all the recycling possible has been done.
 This generally means the environmental or economic costs of further separating and cleaning the waste are bigger than any potential benefit of doing so - Energy from waste A guide to the debate February 2014 (revised edition).
 3. This item is taken from the Waste England and Wales regulations which enact the part of the waste framework directive which requires separate collection of recyclables, the TEEP test (technically, environmentally and economically practicable) is key in determining whether a waste stream can/should be segregated for recycling and therefore helps define what cannot be recycled and is by default residual waste.
 It is not a definition in its self but it is a good indication of current thinking.
 The Waste (England and Wales) Regulations 2011 Duties in relation to collection of waste 13. -(1) An establishment or undertaking which collects waste paper, metal, plastic or glass must, from 1st January 2015, take all such measures to ensure separate collection of that waste as are available to the establishment or undertaking in that capacity and are- (a) technically, environmentally and economically practicable; and (b) appropriate to meet the necessary quality standards for the relevant recycling sectors.
 3 (2) For the avoidance of doubt, co-mingled collection (being the collection together with each other but separately from other waste of waste streams intended for recycling with a view to subsequent separation by type and nature) is a form of separate collection.
 (3) Every waste collection authority must, when making arrangements for the collection of waste paper, metal, plastic or glass, ensure that those arrangements are by way of separate collection.
 SITE ALLOCATIONS Environmental Permitting Waste facilities are likely to require an Environmental Permit from the Environment Agency.
-At this Noted.
-No action taken at this time. stage, it is difficult to ascertain specific permit requirements given that the end use of these sites has not yet been finalised, but a number of potential options have been noted.
-It is unlikely that there will Whilst not considered a matter of be any 'show stoppers' from a permitting viewpoint that would result in a permit not being granted, soundness a minor change could be however, it is recommended that developers enter into discussions with the Environment Agency at made to the supporting text of the an early stage and submit applications for planning permission and permits at the same time to allow document to encourage developers to full consideration of the proposals. enter into discussion with the Environment Agency at an early stage to discuss Environmental Permitting.
+At this Noted. stage, it is difficult to ascertain specific permit requirements given that the end use of these sites has not yet been finalised, but a number of potential options have been noted.
+It is unlikely that there will Whilst not considered a matte be any 'show stoppers' from a permitting viewpoint that would result in a permit not being granted, soundness a minor change could however, it is recommended that developers enter into discussions with the Environment Agency at made to the supporting text of an early stage and submit applications for planning permission and permits at the same time to allow document to encourage developed full consideration of the proposals. enter into discussion with Environment Agency at an early s to discuss Environmental Permittin to discuss Environment